Fungal Rashes – The Fungus Among Us

 While there are many prescription and over the counter meds that can help, Nature itself also offers up quite a few helpful, antifungal plants known for assisting with fungal infections.
 So don’t worry… you don’t need to live in a bubble.
 It probably has fungus on it anyway.
 Instead let’s reach for some of the best herbs and some of the best foods for fighting fungal infections.

 Nature offers quite a few helpful, antifungal plants known for assisting with fungal infections.

 How to Recognize a Fungal Rash

 According to the folks over at Healthline, “Candida skin infections can occur on almost any area of the body, but they are more commonly found in intertriginous regions, where two skin areas may touch or rub together.
 Such areas include the armpits, groin, and skin folds, as well as the area between your fingers and toes.
-The fungus thrives in warm, moist, and sweaty conditions.”2)http://www.healthline.com/health/skin/candida-fungus#Symptoms3 Risk factors for developing a fungal rash include:
+The fungus thrives in warm, moist, and sweaty conditions.”https://www.healthline.com/health/skin/candida-fungus#Symptoms3

 - Being overweight

-- Thyroid conditions (seem to generate a predilection for fungal infections)
+- Thyroid conditions (seem to have a predilection for fungal infections)

-- High sugar diet (fungus feeds on it and thrives in the lowered body pH that high sugar intake causes)
+- High sugar diets (fungus feeds on sugar and thrives in the lowered body pH that high sugar intake causes)